Forest Service, Department of Agriculture.

 (1) A description of the benefiting community, including demographics, and the associated benefits provided by the proposed land acquisition;

-(2) A description of community involvement to-date in the planning of the community forest acquisition and of community involvement in anticipated long-term management;
+(2) A description of community involvement to-date in the planning of the community forest acquisition and of community involvement anticipated long-term management;

 f.
 Information regarding the proposed land acquisition, including: